Many children of narcissists have a complex relationship with food which may come in the form of binge eating. Men and women can both be affected.

 The roots of eating disorders are complicated and different for everyone.

 Therapy can help to deal with the underlying issues, especially in the case of trauma.
-Processing the pain can help to mitigate the trauma responses, such as overeating, in regulating emotion.
+Processing the repressed emotions can help to mitigate the trauma responses, such as overeating, in regulating emotion.
 Understanding the self and self-compassion can help in the resolution of feelings of shame.